 The 2010 Equality Act, Public Sector Equality Duty (PSED) is set out in section 149 of the Act.
 In summary, those who are subject to the (PSED) must give due consideration to its 3 key aims:

 - Eliminate unlawful discrimination, harassment and victimisation

 - Advance equality of opportunity between different groups

 - Foster good relations between different groups

 The Equality Acts Public Sector Equality Duty contains specific duties.
 Staffordshire and Stoke on Trent CCG’s are organisations that are subject to these duties and must:

 - Publish at least every 4 years Equality Objectives

-- At least annually report on how the organisation are meeting its PSED and Equality Objectives
+- At least annually report on how the organisation is meeting its PSED and its’s Equality Objectives.

 Human Rights Act 1998